zuriscript/signalstory/docs/docs/immutable-store.md

 # Immutable Store

 Immutability means that every modification of an object creates a new one while leaving the original untouched.
 In the angular community, it has gained attention, particularly when combined with the [OnPush change detection strategy](https://angular.io/guide/change-detection-skipping-subtrees).
-With this strategy, the change detection algorithm doesn't need to inspect the entire object and its properties for changes; instead, it can focus on checking if the reference has changed, meaning that a new object has been created and passed to the component
+With this strategy, the change detection algorithm doesn't need to inspect the entire object and its properties for changes; instead, it can focus on checking if the reference has changed, meaning that a new object has been created and passed to the component.
-.
 This clearly boosts application performance, considering the recurring and resource-intensive nature of the change detection process.

 At the moment, there is no real immutability support for signals out-of-the-box, eventhough there had been [experiments](https://github.com/angular/angular/pull/49644) in the past.
 This is unsurprising, given the broad spectrum of applications that signals are intended for: